 Default Server Interface

-This is the Interface on which the gateway sends data to iMonnit software.
-With default configuration, the gateway’s Default Server Interface is enabled to communicate with the iMonnit Online portal over the Internet on TCP port 3000.
-The gateway can be Unlocked and Pointed to communicate using the Default Interface to a local Monnit software such as iMonnit Enterprise, Express, or MINE.
-It is important to consider that the gateway will (generally speaking) need to first communicate with the iMonnit Online portal in order to be Unlocked and Pointed.
-That is to say, in most cases the gateway will first need to be connected to a network which allows for an Internet Connection over TCP port 3000 in order to be configured to operate with a local version of iMonnit software.
-In any case, the Default Interface represents a connection to Monnit software.
+This is the interface on which the gateway sends data to iMonnit.
+With the default configuration, the gateway’s Default Server Interface is enabled to communicate with iMonnit over the Internet on TCP port 3000.
+The gateway can be unlocked and pointed to communicate using the Default Interface to local Monnit Software such as iMonnit Enterprise, Express, or MINE.
+It is important to consider that the gateway may need to first communicate with the iMonnit online portal to be unlocked and pointed.
+In most cases, the gateway will first need to connect to a network that allows an Internet connection over TCP port 3000 to be configured to operate with a local version of iMonnit Software.
+In any case, the Default Interface represents a connection to Monnit Software.

 HTTP Interface (local configuration page)

-It is important to understand that the single interface which offers the capability of configuring sensors is the Default Server Interface.
-Since this is the only Interface by which sensor configuration can be delivered to sensors, some form of Monnit software is required to change sensor configurations from their default settings.
-The most commonly changed sensor configuration is the sensor’s Heartbeat and Aware State Heartbeat.
-By default these are set to 120 minutes.
-Therefore if you are looking to operate your sensors with a more frequent heartbeat than 120 minutes (or any other configuration changes) while your gateway is operating on a private network with no connection to Monnit Software (Default Server Interface disabled), the sensor will need to be configured using Monnit software prior to disabling the Default Interface.
+The Default Server Interface is the single interface that offers the capability of configuring sensors.
+Since this is the only interface by which sensor configuration can be delivered to sensors, some form of Monnit Software is required to change sensor configurations from their default settings.
+The most commonly changed sensor configurations are the sensor’s Heartbeat and Aware State Heartbeat.
+By default, these are set to 120 minutes.
+If you want to operate your sensors with a more frequent Heartbeat than 120 minutes (or any other configuration changes) while your gateway is operating on a private network with no connection to Monnit Software (Default Server Interface disabled), the sensor needs to be configured using Monnit Software before disabling the Default Interface.

-This also means that your sensor heartbeat configuration will be limited by the version of Monnit software you are using to configure the sensors.
-Currently, the minimum heartbeat for a sensor using iMonnit Online 1 minute (if you purchase and apply iMonnit HX Credits) or 10 minutes with a standard Premiere license.
-The local versions of Monnit software (Enterprise, Express, MINE) allow for 1 second minimum heartbeats for most sensors.
+This also means that your sensor Heartbeat configuration will be limited by the version of Monnit Software you use to configure the sensors.
+Currently, the minimum Heartbeat for a sensor using iMonnit online is one minute (if you purchase and apply iMonnit HX Credits) or 10 minutes with a standard iMonnit Premiere license.
+The local versions of Monnit Software (Enterprise, Express, MINE) allow for 1-second minimum Heartbeats for most sensors.